Networked Time Series Imputation via Position-aware Graph Enhanced Variational Autoencoders: Experiment

 \subsubsection{Baselines}

 We compare the proposed \vae\ model with following baselines for the time series imputation task.
 All the methods are trained with NVIDIA Tesla V100 SXM2 GPU.

 \begin{enumerate} \item \textbf{Mean}.
 Impute with node level feature average along the sequence. \item \textbf{Matrix Factorization (MF)}.
 Matrix factorization of the incomplete matrix with rank 10. \item \textbf{MICE}~\cite{white2011multiple}.
 Multiple imputation by chained equations.
 The algorithm fills the missing values iteratively until convergence.
 We use 10 nearest features and set the maximum iterations to 100. \item \textbf{BRITS}~\cite{cao2018brits}.
 BRITS has the similar bidirectional recurrent models as ours for time series imputation.
 It learns to impute only based on the time series features and does not consider the spatial information of the underlying graphs. \item \textbf{rGAIN}~\cite{cini2021filling}.
-A GAN based imputation model which is similar to SSGAN~\cite{miao2021generative}. rGAIN can be regarded as an extension of GAIN~\cite{yoon2018gain} with bidirectional encoder and decoder. \item \textbf{GRIN}~\cite{cini2021filling}.
+A GAN based imputation model which is similar to SSGAN~\cite{miao2021generative}. rGAIN can be regarded as an extension of GAIN~\cite{yoon2018gain} with bidirectional encoder and decoder. \item \textbf{SAITS}~\cite{du2023saits}.
+SAITS is a self-attention based methods with a weighted combination of two diagonally-masked self-attention blocks, which is trained by a joint optimization approach on imputation and reconstruction. \item \textbf{TimesNet}~\cite{wu2022timesnet}.
+TimesNet transforms the 1D time series into 2D space and present the intraperiod- and interperiod-variations simultaneously.
+Its inception-block is able to discover multiple periods and capture temporal 2D-variations from the transformed data. \item \textbf{GRIN}~\cite{cini2021filling}.
 GRIN is a state-of-the-art model for MTS imputation with the relational information from a static and accurately known graph, which uses MPNN to build a spatio-temporal recurrent module and solves the problem in a bidirectional way. \item \textbf{$\text{NET}^3$}~\cite{jing2021network}. $\text{NET}^3$ is a recent work focusing on tensor time series learning and assumes that the tensor graphs are fixed and accurately known. \end{enumerate} NTS imputation (i.e., Problem~\ref{def:nts-impute}) also aims to solve the link prediction problem.
 We compare the performance of our method with following baselines: \begin{enumerate} \item \textbf{VGAE}~\cite{kipf2016variational}.
 Vanilla variational graph autoencoder is the first work that brings VAE to graph learning, and has competitive performance on link prediction task over static graphs. \item \textbf{VGRNN}~\cite{hajiramezanali2019variational}.
 Variational graph recurrent neural networks extends VGAE to handle temporal information with the help of RNNs, and is a powerful baseline for the link prediction task on dynamic graphs. \end{enumerate}